jarodtaylor/fastify-mcp-server-boilerplate/README.md

-# MCP Server Boilerplate
+# Fastify MCP Server Boilerplate

-> 🚀 Production-ready Model Context Protocol (MCP) server boilerplate with TypeScript, Fastify, and modern tooling.
+> 🚀 Production-ready Model Context Protocol (MCP) server boilerplate built with Fastify, TypeScript, and modern tooling.

 A batteries-included starter template for building MCP servers that work with AI tools like Cursor IDE, Claude Desktop, and other MCP clients.